MySQL backup with Percona Monitoring and Management (PMM) seems useful

 It can manage not only MySQL but also PostgreSQL and MongoDB.

-There are two versions of PMM: 1.x, which has been released since around 2016, and PMM2, which was released as a general release in October 2019.
+There are two versions of PMM: version 1.x, which has been released since around 2016, and PMM2, which was released as a general release in October 2019.

 As of February 2023, the latest release is 2.34.0.